SUN DOODLE

 MOCKUPS

-I created two sunscreen tube designs, a face and a body sunscreen.
+I created two sunscreen tube designs, a face sunscreen and a body sunscreen.
 I kept the design minimalistic and used two tones for each tube.
 Using pastel tones for the design was important to appeal to my targeted age group.

 Sunscreen tube packaging